abdullahalzubaer/Deep-Learning/Assignment 2/README.md

 # Short description of each task
-(Details are available inside each task folder)
+Details are available (where necessary) inside each task folder

 Implemented in Tensorflow 2.0.0